 The case for collaboration aligned with Birkbeck’s personality, said Rick Rediske, an environmental chemist who was scientific lead on the PFAS front.

-"He can work with a whole variety of people," Rediske said.
-"It's never about him."
+"He could work with a whole variety of people," Rediske said.
+"It was never about him."

 Birkbeck the strategist

 While Birkbeck saw bridge building as the best legal strategy, he also knew how to play the chess game.